Written by Anujith SinghPublished Updated

 Crawl depth is shallow (important pages reachable within 3 clicks)

-How RankSEO helps with internal link audits
+How Rank SEO helps with internal link audits

-Running a manual internal link audit takes hours on a small site and days on a large one.
-RankSEO does it in minutes.
+Running a comprehensive manual audit takes hours on small sites and days on large ones.
+Rank SEO does it in minutes.

-• RankSEO's site audit tools crawl your entire site and produce a complete internal linking report with orphan pages, broken links, anchor text issues, and priority recommendations
+• Rank SEO's site audit tools crawl your entire site and generate a complete internal linking report with orphan pages, dead links, anchor text issues, and actionable recommendations

 • Analyzes anchor text distribution and flags over-optimization

-Stop guessing about your internal linking health.
-Explore RankSEO's features or check out our pricing plans to audit your internal links and fix issues automatically.
+Stop wondering about your internal linking health.
+Explore Rank SEO's features or check out our pricing plans to audit and fix your links automatically.

 Audit regularly.
-Fix systematically.
+Fix methodically.
 Rank better.

 Frequently Asked Questions

-Use a crawl tool like Screaming Frog, Ahrefs, or RankSEO's site audit feature to scan your site for links that return 404 errors or server errors.
-You can also check the Coverage report in Google Search Console for pages with crawl errors.
+Use a crawl tool like Screaming Frog, Ahrefs, or Rank SEO's site audit feature to scan for links returning 404 errors or server errors.
+Google Search Console's Coverage report also flags crawl errors.